 Overall, we had some unexpected or long-delayed expenses this year (new laptop, new smartphones and due to my line of work I need something new aka very expensive, new clothes… as well as unexpected expenses related to our car’s maintenance).

-So hopefully all these details manage to paint a better picture of the anticipated costs for living in Romania in any of its beautiful cities.
+Hopefully all these details manage to paint a better picture of the anticipated costs for living in Romania in any of its beautiful cities: expect the larger ones to be more expensive, though, mostly due to higher rent.